Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 ## iOS AEPIdentity 3.2.1

-* Fixed a bug where `Identity.syncIdentifier` and `Identity.syncIdentifiers` APIs would always set authenticated state to `unknown`.
+* Fixed a bug where `Identity.syncIdentifier` and `Identity.syncIdentifiers` APIs would ignore the authentication state settings.

 ## June 8, 2021